+\href{https://github.com/WhitmanH/CIS-422-Scheduler}{Address Book}

 2.2 Starting the Application

 To launch the application select and open the addressBook.jar file.
 This will immediately launch the Address Book application.
-If for some reason the application does not open go to your command line interface and cd into the directory in which the application file sits.
+If for some reason the application does not open, go to your command line interface and cd into the directory in which the application file sits.
 Then type the command: ”java -jar addressBook.jar”, the Address Book will then open in another window.
 If you have further problems, please contact Team Robosharks.
 Enjoy!

 3 Adding Contacts